viega/hatrack/README.md

 11) **woolhat**  A fully wait-free version of lohat.

-12) **tophat**  A proof of concept illustrating how language implementations can get single-threaded performance until a second thread starts, by waiting until that time to migrate the table to a different implementation.
+12) **tophat** A proof of concept illustrating how language implementations can maximize performance until a second thread starts, by waiting until that time to migrate the table to a different implementation.
 Note, however, that, for general purpose use, witchhat and woolhat both perform admirably, even for single-threaded applications (especially witchhat, when multi-threaded order preservation and consistency are unimportant).

 In general, looking at refhat will give you a good idea of the overall structure of all these tables, including what the top-level API for